-A major restriction of Theorem \ref{main1} is that the kernel $\Lambda$ is assumed to be stochastic and to satisfy \eqref{PDE} on the entire space $\mX \times \mY$.
-This leaves out situations, where the domain of $Z$ is not of product form and $\Lambda$ is a solution of \eqref{PDE} on that domain.
+Two restrictions of Theorem \ref{main1} are the assumptions that the kernel $\Lambda$ satisfies \eqref{PDE} on the entire space $\mX \times \mY$ and is stochastic.
+This leaves out situations where the domain of $Z$ is not of product form or $\Lambda$ is a nonnegative, but not necessarily stochastic solution of \eqref{PDE}.
 Our next results relax these constraints and will allow us to cover several important examples.
-For the sake of clarity we keep the following theorem restricted to the case when the state space of $Z$ is polyhedral and the components of $Z$ are driven by independent standard Brownian motions.
+For the sake of clarity we keep the following theorem restricted to the case where the state space of $Z$ is (almost) polyhedral and the components of $Z$ are driven by independent standard Brownian motions.
 This covers all known examples, although it is not hard to see that the scope of the theorem can be enlarged significantly.